 Lo, the year was 2011 when companies operating online learned the Copyright Office was going to launch an online registration system for DMCA agents to replace the horse and buggy paper registration system then in place.
-And lo did we wait.
-And wait.
-And wait some more.
-Now, after only five years and what is likely more money spent than one could remotely justify, the magic day is upon us.
-The Copyright Office is launching the new online DMCA agent registration system on December 1, 2016.
+And lo did we wait…and wait…and wait some more.
+Now, after only five years, the magic day is upon us.
+The Copyright Office is launching a new online DMCA agent registration system on December 1, 2016.

 Be still, my beating heart.